IMSY-DKFZ/MITK-IGT/README.md

 MITK-IGT
 ========

 This project is an extension of [MITK](https://github.com/MITK/MITK) providing image-guided therapy functionality.
+Until March 2024, the project was managed in a joint repository with MITK, which is still included in the commit history.
+Since March 2024, it can be integrated as an extension.

 How it works
 ------------